Hugbod1/TicTacToe/docs/Administration_manual_hugbod.md

 - username: dev@82.221.50.39
 - password: dev

 Before you deploy the project always make sure that you have the latest update of the code.
-Do that with the following command:
+To do that type in following command:
 ```
 git pull
 ```